levklon/financial_tracking_app/README.md

 ## API Documentation

-For API documentation, it is recommended to use tools like Swagger or ReDoc.
-This will automatically generate the documentation and make it easy to integrate into the project.
+For automatic API documentation generation, it is recommended to use tools like Swagger or ReDoc to simplify project integration.

 ## Testing